Built for automotive manufacturers, the Connected Vehicles platform connects over 20 million vehicles across 150 countries.

 Product Design Goals

-• The main feature modules should be independent so they can be sold alone
+- The main feature modules should be independent so they can be sold separately

-• The UX need to be intuitive to different roles in car OEMs
+- The UX need to be intuitive to different roles in automotive OEMs

-To better understand our customers' needs, we conducted research and created personas which represent different roles in a car OEM.
+To better understand our customers' needs, we conducted research before every design work, and created personas which represent different roles in an automotive OEM.

 We designed different main feature modules as value packs for different potential customers.
-Here is a journey map of vehicle OTA Software Update module:
+Below is a journey map of the vehicle OTA Software Update module.
+It helps us identify the pain points and define the feature design goal.

 Design screens of OTA Software Update module: